 - Biased language may derive from the misuse of racial and ethnic terminology and language.
 In cases where racial and ethnic terminology and language are not essential to the underlying meaning of the manuscript, it should be omitted.
 Be sure to double check that the terminology and language used is consistent and respectful.

 - Names of ethnic and national groups are capitalized (8.38).
 Omit the hyphen between names of ethnic and national groups.
-The terms white and black, when referring to race, are lowercase, unless the author specifies otherwise.
+The terms Black and Indigenous, when referring to race, are capitalized.
+The term white, when referring to race, remains lowercase.

-African American, Latino, American Indian, Asian Pacific Islander, Native American, New Zealanders, black, white, Black studies (with author determination), Indigenous studies
+African American, Latino/a/x, American Indian, Asian Pacific Islander, Native American, New Zealanders, Black, Indigenous, white.

 - Terminology that may be deemed offensive but that the author chooses to mindfully use because it contributes to the meaning or overarching point of the manuscript should either have quotes in all instances (e.g., “illegal immigrant”) or should be contextually explained before its usage.